chipsalliance/rocket-chip/README.md

 while other contain the actual Chisel RTL generators themselves.
 Here is a brief description of what can be found in each package:

+* **amba**
+This RTL package uses diplomacy to generate bus implementations of AMBA protocols, including AXI4, AHB-lite, and APB.
+* **chip**
+This top-level utility package invokes Chisel to elaborate a particular configuration of a coreplex, along with the appropriate testing collateral.
 * **config**
 This utility package provides Scala interfaces for configuring a generator via a dynamically-scoped parameterization library.
 * **coreplex**
-This RTL package generates a complete coreplex by gluing together a variety of other components, including tiled Rocket cores, an L1-to-L2 network, L2 coherence agents, and internal devices such as the debug unit and interrupt handlers.
+This RTL package generates a complete coreplex by gluing together a variety of components from other packages,
+including: tiled Rocket cores, a system bus network, coherence agents, debug devices, interrupt handlers, externally-facing peripherals, clock-crossers and converters from TileLink to external bus protocols (e.g. AXI or AHB).
+* **devices**
+This RTL package contains implementations for peripheral devices, including the Debug module and various TL slaves.
 * **diplomacy**
 This utility package extends Chisel by allowing for two-phase hardware elaboration, in which certain parameters are dynamically negotiated between modules.